min2ha/ukwa-site/content/target/11312/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# What kind of future do you want for Scotland? - The big vote

 <p>Supported and promoted by the Scottish Community Alliance, The Big Vote organises local events to discuss what the implications of a 'yes' or 'no' vote in the independence referendum would mean to the community.
 The website provides information about events held and brief notes of which issues were seen as most important.</p>